fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 When a flight plan is filed in the air, the value AFIL is inserted in field 13a and the ATS unit from which supplementary flight plan information can be obtained is specified in field 18 DEP.
-The mapping employs the attribute `flightPlanSubmitter` of class `Flight` for this purpose, though the name is not immediately suggestive of the purpose for which it is being used.
+The mapping employs the element `flightPlanOriginator` of class `Flight` for this purpose.
 In this situation the following rules should be applied:

--   Populate the name attribute of `PersonOrOrganization` (via attribute `flightPlanSubmitter`) with the content of field 18 DEP.
+-   Populate the name element of `PersonOrOrganization` (via element `flightPlanSubmitter`) with the content of field 18 DEP.

 -   Populate the `airfileIndicator` of class `Departure` (with the constant value AIRFILE).

--   Populate the attribute `airfileRouteStartTime` of class `FlightRouteInformation` in package `Flight.FlightRouteTrajectory.RouteTrajectory` with the content of field 13b.
+-   Populate `airfileRouteStartTime` of class `FlightRouteInformation` in package `Flight.FlightRouteTrajectory.RouteTrajectory` with the content of field 13b.